NCT04364178

 Primary Outcomes (2)

-• Grade III-IV Acute Graft versus host disease
+• Number of Patients With Grade III-IV Acute Graft Versus Host Disease

-The incidence of patients who develop CTCAE Grade 4/5 Adverse events
+Cumulative number of patients with CTCAE Grade 4/5 Adverse events which occurred after infusion

-Day 0 through 30 days from last cellular infusion
+Day 0 through 90 days after last cellular infusion (last infusion occurred up to 38 days post day 0)

 Study Arms (1)